 London, England.
 July 7, 2005.

-Dan escorts Fahraj to his cage a private cell with barbed wire around the sides.
-Dan says that hes bad news for men like Fahraj and that Dan isn't going to help him, he's going to break him.
+Dan escorts Fahraj to his cage; a private cell with barbed wire around the sides.
+Dan says that he's bad news for men like Fahraj and that Dan isn't going to help him, he's going to break him.
 Asked if he's hungry, Fahraj has a tube shoved down his throat and blended food is forced down his throat.
-He is a difficult prisoner so Maya asks Dan if he will take a crack at Fahraj but he says no he's done this long enough.
-He's getting sent back to go to Washington and do something normal.
-He asks her to come back with him and be his number 2 but she says she won't find Abu Ahmed from DC.
-Dan warns her that politics are changing and that she needs to make sure she's not the last one holding the dog collar.
-And since everyone knows her in Pakistan she's going to need to start watching her back.
+He is a difficult prisoner so Maya asks Dan if he will take a crack at Fahraj but he refuses, saying he's done this long enough.
+He's getting sent back to Washington and do something normal.
+He asks her to come back with him and be his "Number 2" but she says she won't find Abu Ahmed from DC.
+Dan warns her that politics are changing and that she needs to make sure she's not the last one "holding the dog collar."
+He also warns her that since everyone knows her in Pakistan she's going to need to start watching her back.

 September 20, 2008 Marriott Hotel, Islamabad, Pakistan.

 Jessica waits at a table and waves to Maya as she arrives still attached to her phone.
 Maya apologizes for being late because of the check points.
 Jessica reminds Maya that they are socializing and pours her a glass of wine.
 Maya makes it clear that Abu Ahmed's mystique confirms his importance when a bomb goes off outside the Marriott destroying most of the interior.
 Maya and Jessica struggle to find an exit, passing numerous staff and diners who have either been killed or wounded by the bomb.
 A truck outside had been stopped at a check point and carried explosives which the driver detonated.